AppDaemon/appdaemon/TUTORIAL_DOCKER.md

   -e DASH_URL="http://$HOSTNAME:5050" \
   quadportnick/appdaemon:latest
 ```
 You should see some download activity the first time you run this as it downloads the latest Appdaemon image.
-After that is downloaded, Docker will create a container based on that image and run.
+After that is downloaded, Docker will create a container based on that image and run it.
 It will automatically delete itself when it exits, since right now we are just testing.

 You will see Appdaemon's output appear on your screen, and you should look for lines like these being output: